sourcegraph/handbook/content/departments/engineering/teams/code-insights/maintenance-handoff.md

 This amplitude dashboard which just tracks interactions on [https://sourcegraph.com/insights](https://sourcegraph.com/insights).

-There is also a number of qualitative feedback points customers shared with us that answer "how are customers using code insights: what are their specific queries and use cases" in this [productboard note](https://sourcegraph.productboard.com/feature-board/1793095-code-insights/features/7752920/insights) – see the images.
+There are also a number of qualitative feedback points customers shared with us that answer "how are customers using code insights: what are their specific queries and use cases" in this [productboard note](https://sourcegraph.productboard.com/feature-board/1793095-code-insights/features/7752920/insights) – see the images.

 ### Automated data reports